7 Best Cameras for Capturing 360 Content in 2020

 by McKenna Hogan, on Jun 26, 2020 8:30:00 AM

 It’s no secret that the demand for 360 content has skyrocketed in recent months, particularly for virtual tours.
-Whether you are a photographer just starting out, or have years of experience, there are several 360 cameras available for all skill levels.
+Whether you are a photographer just starting or have years of experience, there are several 360 cameras available for all skill levels.

-In lieu of National Camera Day on June 29, below is a list of recommended cameras for capturing 360 content this year.
+Instead of National Camera Day on June 29, below is a list of recommended cameras for capturing 360 content this year.

 360 Cameras